AdmiralGT/botc-scripts/DEVELOPMENT.md

 Per the usual Django development instructions, you need to apply the migrations to the database before running, create the static files and admin account.
 Run

-1. `poetry run python manage.py migrate`
+1. `uv run python manage.py migrate`
-1. `poetry run python manage.py collectstatic`
+1. `uv run python manage.py collectstatic`
-1. `poetry run python manage.py createsuperuser`
+1. `uv run python manage.py createsuperuser`

 You can also populate the database with all the characters (this is useful for testing some function), but you will need to upload your own scripts (some script data may come at a later date)

-`poetry run python manage.py loaddata dev/characters`
+`uv run python manage.py loaddata dev/characters`

 The site can be run using:

-`poetry run python manage.py runserver`
+`uv run python manage.py runserver`

 The site will be accessible at `http://localhost:8000`.
 You can access the Django admin panel, logging in with the credentials you used to create the super user at `http://localhost:8000/admin`